 Intel Retirees want to stay informed about what is happening at Intel and there is lots of information available.
 We have tried to provide links to interesting Intel information from both Intel and industry resources.

-- Andy Grove passes away on Monday, March 21 at the age of 79.
+- Andy Grove passed away on Monday, March 21, 2016 at the age of 79.
 See these articles for details.
 New York Times, Mercury News

 - After 50 years, a fundamental assumption about the march of progress (Moore’s Law) in computing is evolving into something new.
 Click here to read the story.

 - Chase your passion, or chase money?
 Surprisingly, Diane Bryant chose the latter.
 Diane’s career is one of the most improbable success stories in technology.
 Click here to read her story.

 - Intel to End Sponsorship of Science Talent Search. – 9/9/2015

 - Why Intel paid $10,000 for an old magazine.

 - Moore’s Law hits 50, but may not see 60.

 - Andy Bryant of Intel: Don’t Just Check Off Career Boxes